LiskArchive/lisk-sdk/packages/lisk-api-client/README.md

 # @liskhq/lisk-api-client
-@liskhq/lisk-api-client is a package containsAn API client for the Lisk network
+@liskhq/lisk-api-client is a package contains an API client for the Lisk network

 ## Installation